 If you feel that your life is not fulfilled or you have got trapped into the series of circumstances, here’s a question you need to ask yourself:

 Given that the information you possess today, do any of your actions represent a commitment of vigor, time, spirit, or efforts that, you would not commit to again?

 - Are there any products that you wouldn’t offer knowing what you know today – about the market conditions, quality of products, competition – anything?

 - Are you working with an organization whose operating methodologies do not match with your principles?

-- Are you serving a position that’s not a proper fit for the knowledge and skills you have cultivated over time?
+- Are you serving a position that’s not a fit for the knowledge and skills you have cultivated over time?

 - Is there anyone in your team, you would not hire today considering all the information you have about that person?